ShaharBand/fluxly/docs/index.md

 With **Fluxly**, pipelines are **highly structured**, enabling safer execution, easier debugging, and better modularity.
 Workflows can run standalone or as part of a larger system, making **Fluxly** both lightweight and flexible.

+## Why Fluxly (the problem it solves)

+- Unstructured container pipelines become spaghetti: per‑container scripts, mismatched inputs/outputs, and duplicated retries/timeouts/logging without a shared wrapper.
+- Heavy solutions like Airflow require schedulers, DBs, and webservers—great for platforms, heavy for simple, portable pipelines.
+- Orchestrator‑centric SDKs (e.g., Prefect) add remote control planes and runtime coupling that don’t fit autonomous, fire‑and‑forget containers.
+- Fluxly keeps logic structured and isolated inside a single repo and image: typed I/O models, explicit DAG, consistent entrypoints (CLI/API/env), and clear node boundaries.
+Any orchestrator can trigger it, but your code stays clean and portable.
+- Ideal when each Docker should remain simple and self‑contained, with minimal coordination overhead.
+- In monorepos—or by wrapping Fluxly—you can centralize shared services, typed inputs, validations, outputs, and metadata to fit org standards.
+This thin wrapper standardizes containers and removes boilerplate across pipelines.

 ---

 !!! note "Complex workflow"